aopecho/appdev-chapters/help-us-help-you.md

  - **Bad:** if else problems
  - **Good:** Why does `x` evaluate to `true` when `x = 0`?

-## The Question Checklist
+## Context is king

+In the body of your question, give us _context_, not just code (and _definitely_ not just a link to a workspace snapshot).

+A few potential items to consider including:

 1. What project are you working on?
-1. What action are you taking? e.g. "visiting /photos/4"
+1. What action are you taking? e.g. "When trying to visit the URL /photos/4..." or "When I submit the form on my photos index page..."
 1. What behavior are you expecting?
 1. What behavior is happening instead?
-   - a screenshot is worth a thousand words
-   - an [animated gif](https://www.cockos.com/licecap/) is worth a thousand screenshots
-   - a detailed error message is worth a thousand gifs
-     - Exception
-     - Filename
-     - Line number
+2. If there is one, the detailed error message.
+Remember that [your skill as a developer](https://chapters.firstdraft.com/chapters/754#seriously-please-read-the-error-message){:target="blank"} is measured by the number of error messages that you've experienced and learned to resolve.
+  - What is the headline error message? e.g. "undefined method 'capitalize' for 3:Integer"
+  - What file did occur in?
+  - On what line number?
-     - Snippet of relevant code
+  - Snippet of the code that is highlighted in the error message.
-     - Copy-paste the error message rather than screenshot it so that we can Google it easily
-     - If you are Googling error messages yourself, try to cut out parts of it that might be unique to your project (e.g. the folder name).
-Keep it as short as possible while keeping it relevant for Google.
-   - the server log for the request: what URL were you trying to access, which controller action processed it, what were the `params`?
+ 1. If it's a Rails project, the server log for the request: what URL were you trying to access, which controller action processed it, what were the `params`?
+It is helpful to [Clear your terminal](https://chapters.firstdraft.com/chapters/834#clear-terminal){:target="_blank"} before reproducing the issue so that you have clean server log output to copy-paste.
- 1. Make the subject line of the question descriptive, not just the name of the project, so that other students who are browsing can easily identify it.

-1. It helps you think through the problem thoroughly, which often is enough to figure it out on your own.
-Almost all programming bugs are a mismatch between what you _think_ you're asking the computer do and what you're _actually_ asking the computer to do.
-2. It gives us enough data upfront to make an educated guess about the problem and avoids a potentially time-consuming back-and-forth to gather all the relevant info.
+ 2. Screenshots are sometimes helpful to show things like CSS behavior, but please don't screenshot your code or error message.
+    - Copy-paste your code into the question.
+Use the code block formatting tool, or [a fenced code block in Markdown](https://www.markdownguide.org/extended-syntax/#fenced-code-blocks){:target="_blank"}, so that your code displays correctly.
+    - Type out the error message yourself — it'll force you to read it, which too often doesn't happen.
+  1. Unusual circumstances that make your question different from similar questions that have already been posted.

 ## Bug bounty

-## Snapshot
+## Snapshots

 ## Markdown

+## Rubber ducking

+3. It helps you think through the problem thoroughly, which often is enough to figure it out on your own.
+Almost all programming bugs are a mismatch between what you _think_ you're asking the computer do and what you're _actually_ asking the computer to do.
+4. It gives us enough data upfront to make an educated guess about the problem and avoids a potentially time-consuming back-and-forth to gather all the relevant info.